Lucky-Bhure/Counter/README.md

 When the value of counter is equal to 0, then font color of text is "Black".
 ![image](https://github.com/Lucky-Bhure/Counter/assets/93819707/dd8f4bb1-5e9c-46d3-9a84-2367cb9c4f02)

-This project is developed by Html, css and Javascript.
+This project is developed in Html, css and Javascript.